#1 Engine Oil Change

 #6 Other Essential Fluids

-This includes brake oil, coolant, transmission oil and battery water.
-During the routine checks, our technicians will top off these fluids if the level has dropped, or replace altogether if the fluid has changed colour or viscosity.
+This includes brake oil, coolant, transmission oil, automatic transmission fluid and battery water.
+During the routine checks, our technicians will top off these fluids if the level has dropped, or replace them altogether if the fluid has changed colour or viscosity.